itpp-labs/access-addons/access_apps_website/README.rst

 Maintainers
 -----------
-* This module is not maintainable since Odoo 13.0.
+* This module is not maintained since Odoo 13.0.

 Shows "Add Features" item in the "Customize" menu in Website only for users with "Show Apps Menu" access.